-Alfred J. Stein has been Chairman and Chief Executive Officer of VLSI Technology, Inc., a manufacturer of semiconductor devices, since March 1982.
-Mr. Stein is a director of Tandy Corporation.
+Alfred J. Stein has been Chairman and Chief Executive Officer of VLSI Technology, Inc. since March 1982.
+Mr. Stein is a director of Tandy Corporation and Qume Corporation.

 Dr. Hiroo Toyoda has been a senior advisor to NTT Electronics Technology Corporation, a manufacturer of electronic products, since June 1992.
 From June 1990 to June 1992, Dr. Toyoda was Chairman of NTT Electronics Technology Corporation.
 From 1982 until June 1990, Dr. Toyoda was President of NTT Electronics Technology Corporation.